gopi487krishna/proposal-gsoc-2021/README.md

 **What the xml writer cannot do?**

-- Cannot produce a valid XML document (current it lacks the support for DTD)
+- Cannot produce a valid XML document (currently it lacks the support for DTD)
 - No support for substitution of entity references (will be given after building up the basic writer)

 **Basic API design**